Pomax/custom-graphics-element/README.md

 - `height` - the height of your graphic, in pixels.
 - `playing` - a boolean indicating whether this graphic is currently running in animated mode or not.
 - `frame` - the current frame's number.
 Every time `draw` runs, this number will increase by 1.
-- `pointer` - an object representing the mouse/stylus/touch input "cursor"
+- `pointer` - an object representing the mouse/stylus/touch input "cursor" (see below).
-- `keyboard` - an object that tracks which keys are currently being pressed
+- `keyboard` - an object that tracks which keys are currently being pressed (see below).
 - `currentPoint` - when using movable points, this will represent the movable point under the pointer, if there is one.

 ## Slider-based variables